Anikethkanshette/SmartVote/README.md

 1. Clone or download the project
 2. Open `index.html` in a browser
-3. Register as a voter or login with predefined roles (hardcoded in `script.js`)
+3. Register as a voter or login with predefined roles
 4. Interact via dashboards based on your role
+5. user name aniketh kanshette ( super admin )
+6. password  Aniketh@12
 ## ⚠️ Limitations

 - No backend or database (demo only)